dtaylor222/RepData_PeerAssessment1/PA1_template.md

 if not check that the source zip file is here,

-if so, the archive only contains a single file so simply unzip it else quit
+if so, the archive only contains a single file so simply unzip it else

-then read in the file and convert date column to date type
+get it and then read in the file and convert date column to date type

 ```r